-Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
+EXARNING: Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.

 All installations must conform to the requirements of the authority having jurisdiction.
 Such applicable requirements take precedence over the general instructions of this manual.